Clarity

 Express prescribes two routines you should follow to help you manage your upcoming tasks.
 They are Daily and Weekly reviews.

-Although Express is flexible about when exactly you should perform these reviews, it is very important you allocate some time for them and make it part of your routine.
+Although Express is flexible about when exactly you should perform these reviews, it is very important you allocate some time for them and make them part of your routine.
 This will help you keep your personal tasks in check.

 Daily review